cloudmesh-community/hid-sp18-523/paper/paper.md

 that their custom connectors can contain.
 These Reports provides extensibility to developers of calling  different API endpoints to acheive different function.
 This lets user of the custom connector chose reports they wish to use.
-These reports appears in Report dropdown menu once connector is published.
+These reports appears in Report dropdown menu once connector is published [@hid-sp18-523-Domo-Connector].

 #### Custom Connector - Data processing steps